-Know the regulations on the trail, what is allowed and what not.
-Do you need a permit, when does the trail open and close.
+It is important to know the regulations on the trail, what is allowed and what not.
+Do you need a permit, when does the trail open and close?

 What is your group’s hiking experience and what is their pace?
 How much time does it take for an average hiker?

-Is water available on the trail or must you carry your water?
+Is water available on the trail or must you carry your own?

 Make a gear list before heading out to make sure you have everything you might need.
 Try not to hike alone especially a track you don’t know.
 There is safety in numbers.

 Planning and preparing for your hike can prevent most of the hiking dangers as you would know what equipment to take and what dangers to keep a look out for.

 Gear is important but also gadgets, I have a few on my list.
 Gadgets can make any outdoor adventure a lot of fun.